AAGaming00/twitch-plays-switch/README.md

 # twitch-plays-switch
 A python script to let twitch chat control your Nintendo Switch.
-And yes, I know the code is pertty janky.
+Also the code is pertty janky.
 **Only works on Linux.**